 What’s on your bucket list?
 Step foot on every continent

-How do you take your coffee?
-Tea black, coffee with milk.
+How do you take your coffee or tea?Summer: Cold brew with coconut milk Winter: Dirty chai latte

 How do you take your coffee?
-Caramel syrup and soy milk.
+Cream and sugar